Disability in South Korea

 The 2016 National Disability Survey found that there are approximately 2,683,400 people with disabilities in South Korea.
 Physical disabilities account for about 50% of the total disabled population.
 In the past few decades, guided by the five-year plan, policies and services related to people with disabilities have improved.
 The government has established several regional rehabilitation centers for people with disabilities and has provided and implemented rehabilitation programs in their communities.
-However, the number of disabled people in South Korea is increasing as the population ages.
+The number of disabled people in South Korea is increasing as the population ages.
 Regarding this matter, the South Korean government is planning a stable welfare model to adapt to long-term demographic changes.

 Demographics

 13.9% of disabled South Koreans have their daily lives dependent on the help of others, and 82.4% of them are taken care of by their families.
 After increasing the number of disabled people's line management benefits in 2011, the use rate of care workers increased by 10.8%, compared with the previous one.

 The average monthly income of families with disabilities is about $1,780 (2,000,000 won) and the average monthly expenditure is $1,460 (1,620,000 won), which is about 54% of the average for all households in the country.
 According to statistics, 72% of the income of disabled people is used for medical related matters.
 Their unemployment rate is 7.8%, which is twice the total unemployment rate.
 And the wage level of disabled employees is $1,280 (1,420,000 won), which is only 54.6% of the national average wage ($2,340 or 2,600,000 won).

 Before people began to change the status quo of disabled people, due to the conservative and homogeneous nature of the South Korean society, people with disabilities did not receive equality and attention.
 The South Korean government and social institutions also lacked long-term planning and effective support.
 In South Korea, the Employment Promotion Law for Persons with Disabilities requires employers with more than 300 employees to retain 2% of jobs for people with disabilities.
 However, only 0.91% of job positions are held by disabled employees.
 Many employers are reluctant to hire people with disabilities.
 Only 11% of people with disabilities have personal computers, and 6.9% use the Internet, which limit their access to information.

 In order to change the public's perception of people with disabilities, the Korean Broadcasting System (KBS) produced three special TV programs about disability.